marianoaloiso/job-ready/README.md

 ### Future Development

 1. Add feature to parse PDF file for resume.
-2. Connect to OpenAI GPT-3 for generating resume suggestions.
+2. Connect to Gemini API to suggest improvements.
 3. Improve the UI/UX of the application.

 ### License